Our investment in Silofit

 More articlesView all articles

 We are thrilled to share that Lane has entered into an agreement to be acquired by VTS, the commercial real estate industry’s leading leasing, marketing, asset management, and tenant experience platform.
-Lane has built a world-class team and no-code platform that brings a modern experience to international real estate portfolios, flex spaces, and offices.

 In collaboration with our partners at Relay Ventures, we are looking for two Venture Analysts to join our team for a four-month internship.